vvvv/betadocs/Learning/Tutorials/English Video Tutorials.md

 First we will make a vvvv patch, so I have something to demonstrate the power of hidden nodes and locked patches, it is going to be a very cool sinus wave, made from some pillows.

-You can lock a lock/unlock a patch with CTRL-E, the # sign on the to left in the patch will tell you if it is locked or not.
-Using CTRL-H (hide) on nodes and connections, will change them to a lighter grey, and when you lock a patch, the hidden nodes are really hidden.
+You can lock a lock/unlock a patch with <kbd>CTRL-E</kbd>, the # sign on the to left in the patch will tell you if it is locked or not.
+Using <kbd>CTRL-H</kbd> (hide) on nodes and connections, will change them to a lighter grey, and when you lock a patch, the hidden nodes are really hidden.

 This is an easy way to make other people use your work.
 It doesn't replace a real GUI, but when you are in hurry, it might just work great.